 - Rate this article:

 Corollary describes a result that is the natural consequence of something else.
-You could say that your weight gain is a corollary of the recent arrival of a bakery across the street from your house.
+You could say that your renewed love of books is a corollary to the recent arrival of a book store in your neighborhood.
 Continue reading...